yasso1am/dps-react-assessment/notes.md

     pure functions can only have one outcome/must be immutable, so even though I was just passing in parameters and outputing according to those params, there were two possible outcomes.
 I'm guessing that's why it wouldn't work?
 Back: Saturday 6/23 @ 20:30 PST - wife and I made salmon and potatoes with lemon, garlic and butter.
 Super delish
+Stop: Saturday 6/23 @ 21:30 PST - enough is enough.
+Some thing have been cleared up, others have been mudied.